-The text value provided for the button (which defaults to "Ok" if no text parameter is given to add-button-to-exp-window) will result in text features being generated almost the same as described above for text items.
+The text value provided for the button (which defaults to "Ok" if no text parameter is given when creating the button) will result in text features being generated almost the same as described above for text items.
 There are two differences between the text features generated from a button and text features generated from text items.
 The first is that the color of a text item from a button will always be black.
 The other has to do with how the x and y positions are determined.